antonbabenko/pre-commit-terraform/README.md

   ]
 ```

-2. When you have multiple directories and want to run `terraform_checkov` in all of them and share a single config file - use the `__GIT_WORKING_DIR__` placeholder.
-It will be replaced by `terraform_checkov` hooks with Git working directory (repo root) at run time.
+1. When you have multiple directories and want to run `terraform_checkov` in all of them and share a single config file - use the `__GIT_WORKING_DIR__` placeholder.
+It will be replaced by `terraform_checkov` hooks with the Git working directory (repo root) at run time.
 For example:

     ```yaml
     - id: terraform_checkov